 Note that individual files will not open correctly with File Server, the working directory needs to be opened instead.

 By clicking this button a web browser with the project will launch.
-Each time changes has been made to the any of the files in VS code, the web browser will update automatically.
+Each time changes have been made to any of the files in VS code, the web browser will update automatically.

 Prettier Code Formatter extension